7 Best Bathroom Faucets of 2026

 - Champagne Bronze finish costs noticeably more than the equivalent Brushed Nickel finish in the same Delta family

-The Spot Resist Brushed Nickel finish on the Wellton is the same coating as Moen’s flagship faucets.
+The Spot Resist Brushed Nickel finish on the Halle is the same coating as Moen’s flagship faucets.
 It genuinely resists fingerprints and water spots, and the finish stays looking clean between wipedowns in a way that ordinary brushed nickel does not.
 The finish durability is the underrated feature — bathroom faucets get touched and splashed constantly, and a finish that hides daily contamination is the difference between a fixture that looks good and one that always looks faintly grimy.

 by Moen